chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 Betting options available throughout each round are: fold, check, call, bet, and raise.
 Bets and raises generally represent strong hands.
 A bluff is a bet or raise with a weak hand and a semi-bluff is a bet or raise made with a currently non-strong hand that has good potential to improve.

 **Fold:** Not putting in any chips and "quitting" the hand by throwing the cards away and declining to match the opponent's bet or raise.
-Done only after an opponent bet or raise.
+Done only after an opponent bet or raise. <br>
-**Check:** A pass, only possible if acting first or if all previous players have also checked **Call:** Matching the exact amount of a previous bet or raise **Bet:** Wagering money (putting chips into the pot) when either first to act or the opponent has checked, which the opponent then has to call or raise to stay in the pot
+**Check:** A pass, only possible if acting first or if all previous players have also checked<br>
+**Call:** Matching the exact amount of a previous bet or raise<br>
+**Bet:** Wagering money (putting chips into the pot) when either first to act or the opponent has checked, which the opponent then has to call or raise to stay in the pot<br>
 **Raise:** Only possible after a bet, adding more money to the pot, which must be at least the amount of the previous bet or raise (effectively calling and betting together)

 ### Kuhn (1-card) Poker